sunfounder/rascam/doc/User_Software_Manuals.md

 Ras_Cam.google_upload(True) # Open google drive upload function
 ```

-11. take_picture.py:This example shows the use of the function Ras_Cam.clarity_val, which allows you to take pictures with the shuttle button
+11. take_picture.py:This example shows the use of the function Ras_Cam.clarity_val(This func was for the HQ camera), which allows you to take pictures with the shuttle button